Modeling Concurrency Control as a Learnable Function: Learning Function and Feature Selector

-\revisionhint{R2.O2}{We formulate the feature selector as a function that maps a feature selection strategy to the performance score achieved by {\dbname} with the corresponding selected features.
-Each feature selection strategy is represented as a vector, with each element indicating whether a corresponding feature is included and specifying its transformation type (linear, square root, or logarithmic).
-The output of the feature selection strategy is a set of input features for the agent function $\mathcal{F}$, which is subsequently used during the agent function optimization. {Similar to the agent function optimization described in Section~\ref{sec:bayesian_opt}, Bayesian optimization is employed to iteratively propose new feature selection strategies, evaluate them, and refine the surrogate model.} This process identifies the set of features that maximizes the performance score. }
+{We define the feature selector {\encoder} as a function mapping a feature selection strategy to the system performance achieved with the selected features.} Each feature selection strategy is represented as a vector, with each element indicating whether a corresponding feature is included and specifying its transformation type (linear, square root, or logarithmic).
+The output of {\encoder} is a set of input features for $\mathcal{F}$, which is subsequently used during the function optimization. {As in Section~\ref{sec:bayesian_opt}, {\dbname} uses Bayesian optimization to iteratively propose new feature selection strategies, evaluate them, and refine the surrogate model.}

 To balance effectiveness and efficiency, the feature selection strategy is optimized to maximize the performance improvement achieved through function optimization within a user-defined time budget.
-Note that selecting too few features can overly constrain the search space of agent functions, leading to suboptimal solutions, whereas selecting too many features can expand the search space excessively, making the optimization computationally expensive.
-Therefore, we balance the two factors by incorporating the time budget into the performance score.
-We allocate a default budget of one hour and run the feature selector optimization for one day to determine the feature selection strategies used in our experiments. {Because the optimization is costly, we pre-optimize a selector that performs well under the default settings.
-The user can opt to run the optimization to further improve the default selector's performance. } The optimized feature selectors and their configurations are available in our code repository~\cite{CCaaLF-impl}.
+Note that selecting too few features can overly constrain the search space of functions, leading to suboptimal solutions, whereas selecting too many features can expand the search space excessively, making the optimization computationally expensive.
+Therefore, we balance the two factors by incorporating the time budget into the performance.
+In our experiments, we run the feature selector optimization for one day, using a function optimization budget of one hour for each feature selection evaluation.

+{The optimization is costly and is performed only once when the system is deployed.
+Subsequent changes in system load, contention, or access patterns do not automatically trigger re-optimization.
+Instead, {\dbname} relies on function optimization to handle such workload drifts.
+However, users can explicitly run the optimization to fine-tune the default selector for specific workloads.
+Our feature selectors and their configurations are available in the code repository~\cite{NeurCC-impl}.}